sevenbitscience/sevenbitscience.github.io/README.md

 # sevenbitscience.github.io
-This is my website. you can visit it at www.sevenbitscience.com.
-Or don't i'm not your dad.
+This is my website. you can visit it at www.sevenbitscience.com. or don't i'm not your dad.